eWaterCycle/ewatercycle/docs/system_setup.rst

 The key should be a unique string on the current system.
 The value is a dictionary with the following items:

 * directory: Location on disk where files of the parameter set are stored.
-If Path is relative then relative to :py:const:`ewatercycle.CFG['parameterset_dir']`.
+If Path is relative then relative to :py:const:`ewatercycle.CFG.parameterset_dir`.
 * config: Model configuration file which uses files from directory.
-If Path is relative then relative to :py:const:`ewatercycle.CFG['parameterset_dir']`.
+If Path is relative then relative to :py:const:`ewatercycle.CFG.parameterset_dir`.
 * doi: Persistent identifier of the parameter set.
 For example a DOI for a Zenodo record.
 * target_model: Name of the model that parameter set can work with
 * supported_model_versions: Set of model versions that are supported by this parameter set.
 If not set then parameter set will be supported by all versions of model